 - Final Thoughts on Visiting Las Vegas in June

 Las Vegas may already be one of the hottest states in Winter.
 But that’s nothing.
 Pool season is here!
 Apply sunblocks, wear wide-brimmed hats, and time your tanning judiciously.
 Afternoon temps here can hit 40°C easily.
 With the big desert sky providing plenty of sun, you might be sorry if you overdo it.

-It will be slightly more comfortable in the mornings and early evenings, averaging 22°C. If you are lucky, you may get the rare 16°C morning for fun.
+It will be slightly more comfortable in the mornings and early evenings, averaging 22°C. You may get the rare 16°C morning for fun if you are lucky.
 (You can probably take a bet on that.)

 Towards the end of June, it may be really hot, with the mercury trying to get beyond 44°C occasionally.